This article was last updated on May 19, 2020.

-Pets lift our spirits and brighten our moods.
-But the benefits of pet ownership extend well beyond companionship:
+Owning a pet has many health benefits — they lift our spirits and brighten our moods.
+But the benefits of pet ownership extend well beyond companionship.

-- They get you moving.
-Dog owners are 34 percent more likely to fit in 150 minutes of walking per week (30 minutes, five days a week), than people who do not have canine companions, according to a Michigan State University study.
+Dog owners are 34 percent more likely External Site to fit in 150 minutes of walking per week (30 minutes, five days a week), than people who do not have canine companions, according to a Michigan State University study.
 Even after a walk, dogs keep their owners moving, by increasing leisure-time physical activity by 69 percent.
 An active lifestyle can increase your life span, keep your heart healthy, aid in weight loss and protect you from disease.

-- They are entertaining.
 Pets are simply fun to watch and even more fun to talk about.
 And once you start talking about your cat’s silly antics, it’s hard to stop.
-Even watching cat videos online can boost your mood and make you feel more energetic and positive, according to a 2015 study at Indiana University, Bloomington.
+Even watching cat videos online can boost your mood External Site and make you feel more energetic and positive, according to a 2015 study at Indiana University, Bloomington.

 Dog people vs. cat people

 Wondering if there are more dog people or more cat people?
-Approximately 37-47 percent of all households in the United States have a dog, and 30-37 percent have a cat.
-However, due to multiple cat households, there are more cats (between 74-96 million) in American homes than dogs (70-80 million).
+Approximately 48 percent of all households in the United States have a dog, and 38 percent have a cat.
+However, due to multiple cat households, there are more cats (around 94 million) in American homes than dogs (around 90 million).

 Older animals make for great pets